ohmrun/fletcher/README.md

 # Fletcher

-Fletcher is an effect system and integrated scheduler based on how [arrowlets](https://www.cs.umd.edu/~mwh/papers/jsarrows.pdf) relate to the logical equivalency of threads and events.
+Fletcher is an asycnhronous effect system and integrated scheduler based on how [arrowlets](https://www.cs.umd.edu/~mwh/papers/jsarrows.pdf) relate to the logical equivalency of threads and events.

 A `Fletcher` can be described as a constructor for a continuation monad with the return `R` of `(A->R) -> R` constrained to return work for a scheduler. `P -> (R -> Work) -> Work`